-These questions can help you determine which equipment is right for your healthcare facility.
-Plus, there are additional things to consider, both in regards to a new purchase and long-term use, that could affect the total cost.
+These questions can help you determine which equipment is right for your healthcare.
+Also, there are additional things to consider, both with regards to a new purchase and long-term use, that could affect the total cost.

 Oximeter for home use

-Pulse oximeters for use at home are not new, but as home health care continues, and safety is a top priority, more people are looking for ways to monitor their health.
+Pulse oximeters for use at home are not new, but as home health care continues and health safety is a top priority, more people are looking for ways to monitor their health.

 - How accurate are home pulse oximeters?